nelsonmorais/azure-iot/README.md

 # Azure IoT Sandbox

 ## Description
-The purpose of this project is to create a Sandbox of a very basic and hypotetical Industrial IoT environment by creating a set of Azure resources for that purpose.
+The purpose of this project is to create a Sandbox of an Industrial IoT environment by creating a set of Azure resources for that purpose.

 The repository contains a set of bash (.azcli) scripts that, once executed, will create a set of Azure IoT related resources.

 Once the execution of the scripts ends, an Azure IoT Edge simulator device sending simulated telemetry to an IoT Hub should be up and running.
+The data should be visible in Time Series Insights and on the storage account to where the raw messages are routed to.

 _This is a work in progress and the list of created resources will be adjusted over time._